software-mansion/protostar/website/docs/tutorials/08-cairo-1-support/01-requirements.md

 ### Sharing common code

-If you want to have code that will be shared between multiple contracts, you need to wrap this code into a shared library.
-That means you have to wrap this code in the [module](./02-project-initialization.md#cairo-1-modules) and then add a path of this module to the [protostar.toml](./02-project-initialization.md#the-protostartoml)'s `linked-libraries`.
+If you want to have code that will be shared between multiple contracts, you need to wrap this code into a [module](./02-project-initialization.md#cairo-1-modules) and then add a path of this module to the [protostar.toml](./02-project-initialization.md#the-protostartoml)'s `linked-libraries`.